ben-strasser/fast-cpp-csv-parser/README.md

 The library only needs a standard conformant C++11 compiler.
 It has no further dependencies.
 The library is completely contained inside a single header file and therefore it is sufficient to copy this file to some place on your include path.
 The library does not have to be explicitly build.

-Note however, that std::future is used and some compiler (f.e.
-GCC) require you to link against additional libraries (i.e. -lpthread) to make it work.
+Note however, that threads are used and some compiler (for example GCC) require you to link against additional librarie to make it work.
 With GCC it is important to add -lpthread as the last item when linking, i.e. the order in

 ```
-g++ a.o b.o -o prog -lpthread
+g++ -std=c++0x a.o b.o -o prog -lpthread
 ```

 is important.
+If you for some reason do not want to use threads you can define CSV_IO_NO_THREAD before including the header.

-Remember that the library makes use of C++11 features and therefore you have to enable support for it (f.e. add -std=C++0x or -std=gnu++0x).
+Remember that the library makes use of C++11 features and therefore you have to enable support for it (f.e. add -std=c++0x or -std=gnu++0x).

 The library was developed and tested with GCC 4.6.1